harness/developer-hub/docs/cloud-development-environments/introduction/quickstart-guide.md

 Here are some key features of developing in Gitspaces:
 #### [Private Docker Images](/docs/cloud-development-environments/features-of-gitspaces/private-docker-images.md)
-Harness Gitspaces supports the use of **private Docker images**, allowing you to pull private Docker images for your Gitspaces which further enables you to personalize your Gitspace seamlessly with your private Docker images.
+Harness Gitspaces supports the use of **private Docker images**, allowing you to pull private Docker images using artifact repository connectors like **JFrog Artifactory**, **Docker Registry** and **AWS ECR** for your Gitspaces which further enables you to personalize your Gitspace seamlessly.

 ![](./static/private-docker-images-1.png)

 #### [Secure Connect Integration](/docs/cloud-development-environments/features-of-gitspaces/secure-connect.md)
 Harness Gitspaces offers the **Secure Connect** feature, providing a robust and secure proxy solution.
-This feature allows seamless integration with your on-premises, privately-hosted assets such as **Docker Registries** and **Artifact Repositories**.
+This feature allows seamless integration with your on-premises, privately-hosted assets such as Docker Registries and Artifact Repositories.

 #### [Port Forwarding](/docs/cloud-development-environments/develop-using-cde/port-forwarding.md)
 **Port Forwarding** in Gitspaces acts as a bridge between a remote development environment and your local machine.
 It allows developers to access services running inside Gitspaces as if they were running locally on their system.